-The second question uses an unclear scale for choices, which combined with the words used in the item may create confusion.
+The second question uses an unclear scale for choices, which, combined with the words used in the item, may create confusion.

-If it’s a scale, it must be from white to black, from dark to light, from alpha to omega.
+If it’s a scale, it must be from white to black, from dark to light, and from alpha to omega.
 You cannot play around with the responders’ perception.
-If the first choice is “daily”, the other choices may be “2-3 times a week”, “weekly”, “2-3 times a month”, “about once a month”, “3-4 times a year” “Yearly”.
+If the first choice is “daily”, the other choices may be “2-3 times a week”, “weekly”, “2-3 times a month”, “about once a month”, “3-4 times a year,” “Yearly”.

 “Pretty often “is a poor choice because what is “pretty often” for someone can be very different than what is “pretty often” for someone else.
 It could range in the individual perception from once a month to twice a day to all the time.
-Don’t use relative language.
+So don’t use relative language.
 Use precise words when you measure frequency or intensity.
 And if you want both frequency and intensity, for example, measure them with different items.
 Yes, that means putting the same questions again, with similar scales.

-The first question uses the term “tension”, the second question uses the term “pressure”.
+The first question uses the term “tension”, and the second uses the term “pressure”.
 Although they may be synonyms, if you used one term for the first item, then you must also use it in the second item, too.
-Some people might relate differently to “tension” than to “pressure”, not to mention that “tension” is often perceived as internal, and “pressure” external.
+Some people might relate differently to “tension” than to “pressure”, not to mention that “tension” is often perceived as internal, and “pressure” is external.
 It’s not a rule, but there are subtilties to which you have to pay attention.

 Please also consider this list of articles in Romanian about research.

-Besides that, he has designed psychological questionnaires for own researches on parental education (2005), self-esteem (2007, 2009, 2011), insurance (2009), memory (2009), he enhanced an evaluation questionnaire for career consulting (2008).
+Besides that, he designed psychological questionnaires for his own research on parental education (2005), self-esteem (2007, 2009, 2011), insurance (2009), and memory (2009), and he enhanced an evaluation questionnaire for career consulting (2008).